andersonf0018/youtube-clone/README.md

 npm run start
 ```

-Set `YOUTUBE_API_KEY` environment variable in your hosting platform.
+Set all required environment variables in your hosting platform.

 ## License